Innovation at its heart

 Once all key staff involved were trained and onboarded, we supported the ‘physician onboarding’ process by running information days, 3D printing clinics and attending specialty audit meetings.

-In the first 6 months of operation, 3D printing freed up almost 40 hours of theater time, resulting in the direct saving of approximately £100,000 in theater costs alone.
+In the first 6 months of operation, the point of care 3D print lab freed up almost 40 hours of theater time, resulting in the direct saving of approximately £100,000 in theater costs alone.

 The hospital has received significant press coverage detailing the program, and staff have been prominent advocates of medical 3D printing, invited to speak at events globally.